-Route Balancing – Balanced Route Optimization
+Route Balancing – Balanced Route Optimization with Stop Distribution

 Businesses’ bottom line suffers when employees have too little work, and employee performance can drop when they get too overloaded with work.
-Thus, in addition to planning routes with the most optimal directions, you also need to figure out the most efficient route stop distribution.
+Thus, in addition to planning routes with the most optimal directions, you also need to figure out the most efficient route stops distribution.

 Furthermore, you can then dispatch your balanced routes to drivers’ mobile apps in real-time.

 Plan a New Route on Route4Me Route Planner

 To plan routes using the Route Balancing constraint, import your route destinations and specify the preferred optimization settings.
 First, go to “Plan New Route” from the navigation menu and then select one of the preferred route data import options: Interactive Map Editor, Copy-and-Paste, Upload a File, or Import Data.
 Learn more about Route4Me’s spreadsheet requirements.